-But QuickType remembers words you have frequently typed.
+QuickType remembers words you have frequently typed.
 Sometimes, you type a word just once and QuickType suggests it automatically every time you start typing the first letter of that word.
 If you’ve typed some words that you don’t want to crop up on QuickType, this can be really really annoying and uncomfortable (read: risky).
-There doesn’t seem to be a way to remove it from settings.
+There doesn’t seem to be a way to delete words from QuickType from settings.
 So how do you reset QuickType words?

-How to Remove Words from QuickType on iPhone or iPad
+How to Delete Words from QuickType on iPhone or iPad

 (Note that this is a blanket reset and right now, this is the only way to remove words from QuickType)